-HOT LINE NUMBER

-Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
+HOT LINE NUMBER: Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
 You may also contact 1-800-424-9300 for emergency medical treatment information.

-NOTE TO PHYSICIAN

-May cause chemical pneumonitis if aspirated.
-If layage is performed, suggest endotracheal and/or esophagoscopic control
+NOTE TO PHYSICIAN: Contains petroleum distillate.
+Vomiting may cause aspiration pneumonia.
+If lavage is performed, suggest endotracheal and/or esophagoscopic control.